Airborne Internet: History

 The first system in the FAA’s Airborne Internet R&D program was developed by Project Management Enterprises Inc. (PMEI), of Bethesda, Md., headed by Prasad Nair.
 It was used by all aircraft in NASA’s SATS multi-aircraft flight demonstration conducted at Danville VA.

 The PMEI system utilized a standard aviation VHF radio channel, and therefore was a low bandwidth system.
 But PMEI had smartly developed their networking capability to uniquely work in the low bandwidth radio, including the ability to report aircraft position to every other aircraft on the network.
 They further refined network capability and applications that allowed weather, and other useful information, to very effectively function in the low bandwidth VHF radios.
-The PMEI system, supporting a narrowband 25Khz channel and a 19kbit/sec link, combined a standard aircraft omnidirectional VHF antenna with a small multichannel data radio using network protocols, and offered an additional voice channel that could be used simultaneously.
+The PMEI system, supporting a narrowband 25Khz channel and a 19 kbit/sec link, combined a standard aircraft omnidirectional VHF antenna with a small multichannel data radio using network protocols, and offered an additional voice channel that could be used simultaneously.
 Internal GPS could optionally be used to provide own-ship position data, which could then be shared (as a simple application) with other network users to enhance situational awareness.
 The system connected with a standard local area network (LAN) on the aircraft.

 In contrast to the PMEI low bandwidth approach, the second system in the FAA’s Airborne Internet R&D program was developed by AeroSat (now Astronics Aerosat) of Manchester, New Hampshire, and provided very high bandwidth.
 It included a single, high-gain directional antenna, for long-range connectivity, and two omnidirectional units, for use over ranges of about 100 nm.
-This combination supported two TCP/IP data communications options: 90Mbit/sec – that is, 45Mbit/sec in each direction in the Ka and Ku-bands - for aircraft in the network “backbone,” and a 1-2 Mbit/sec L-band link that allowed secondary aircraft to access the backbone.
+This combination supported two TCP/IP data communications options: 90 Mbit/sec – that is, 45 Mbit/sec in each direction in the Ka and Ku-bands - for aircraft in the network “backbone,” and a 1-2 Mbit/sec L-band link that allowed secondary aircraft to access the backbone.
 The concept of operations brought by Aerosat was to establish a very high backbone network between aircraft, then have lower bandwidth aircraft connect (directly or relay) into the backbone.
 Based upon the early flight tests conducted, Aerosat estimated that only 8 aircraft would be needed to extend the network over the Atlantic from shore-to-shore.